-This course is Module based.
-Each module will be linked to the home page.
+This course is UNIT and page based.
+Each Unit will be linked to the home page.
 Everything you need will be found on the home page.
 You will never need to go anywhere else on the course site to access course information.
-If you do, you may end up accessing assignments you don't need to.
+If you do, you may end up accessing assignments you don't need.
 Unassigned submitted assignments will not be graded or given credit.